 Cambria Oakmoor quartz is a creamy beige background stone with delicate light brown veining in a pattern that brings the aesthetics of natural marble to any interior area including kitchens, bathrooms, living rooms, utility rooms and floorings.
 Oakmoor quartz is inspired in the natural beauty of waves found on the beaches of Wales.

-Cambria Oakmoor quartz is a creamy beige background stone with delicate light veining brown in a pattern that brings the aesthetics of natural marble to any interior area including kitchens, bathrooms, living rooms, utility rooms and floorings.
+Cambria Oakmoor quartz is a creamy beige background stone with delicate light veining brown in a pattern.
+It provides your space the aesthetics of natural marble.
+The product will provide you with a practical surface for interior areas.
+Some of these include kitchens, bathrooms, living rooms, utility rooms and floorings.

 Cambria is a family-run business that started in the 90’s in Minnesota, USA using the very same creamery facilities which the Company built in 1943, during the second World War.

 Stan Davis, who started Cambria has always been a technology aficionado.
 By 1950’s the Company’s technology was drastically improved.
 During the late 60’s the business seeks routes for expansion.
 By the 70’s the Company changes, providing isolated protein products based on technological advances.

 During the 80’s Cambria purchases facilities in South Dakota which will later become the number 1 mozzarella cheese processing plant in America.
 By the 90’s the Business closes their creamery operation to focus on their cheese products which gives the place to the birth of its quartz manufacturing facilities.
 During the 2000’s the family expands Cambria quartz opening additional facilities in 3 locations.
 By 2010’s Cambria doubles its manufacturing capacity, adding 408.000 square feet and two new production lines to the Minnesota production plant.

 In 2016 Cambria International is created expanding global operations acquiring distribution in the UK among other countries.